layan1994/layan1994/README.md

 ### Hi there I am Layan Perera 👋

-- 🔭 I’m currently Final year Undergraduate at SLIIT
+- 🔭 I’m currently Working As a Associate Software Engineer
-- 🌱 I’m currently learning ML for My Final year project.
 - 👯 I’m looking to collaborate on JavaScript and Java
-- 🤔 I’m looking for help java, React.js, Blockchain and web 3.0
 - 💬 Ask me about theory base stuff on Computer Science
 - 📫 How to reach me: Layanperera77@gmail.com
 - 😄 Pronouns: He/His